asmasoomro/SoftwareQualityCA/HandBook/Task Estimation in Scrum.md

 We will have weekly team briefings and monthly overall assessments with briefings to update on the estimates and readjust the sprints as needed.

+Why use Planning Poker? :
+- Enables the group to assign work according to each other.
+- A plan that the team members contributed to feels more devoted to, and as a result, the outcome is typically better.
+- Potential problems are found early on instead of later.
+- Generates fresh concepts.
+Talking about a user narrative can stimulate ideas that could lead to a solution that is optimized at a lower estimate.